-The autonomy granted by Spain was short-lived.
-After the Spanish-American War ended in 1898, Puerto Rico and Guam were ceded to the United States under the Treaty of Paris.
-Since then, Puerto Rico has remained a U.S. territory.
+The self-governance given by Spain lasted only a brief period.
+Following the conclusion of the Spanish-American War in 1898, Puerto Rico and Guam were handed over to the United States as part of the Treaty of Paris.
+Since that time, Puerto Rico has remained under U.S. jurisdiction.

-“During the first fifty years of U.S. rule, Congress approved a new Puerto Rican Constitution that established the Island as an autonomous U.S. commonwealth, while granting its residents full American citizenship,” explains Ortiz.
+“Within the first fifty years under U.S. administration, Congress approved a new constitution for Puerto Rico, which recognized the island as an autonomous commonwealth of the United States and granted its residents full American citizenship,” Ortiz explains.

 Understanding the Commonwealth

-On July 25, 1952, under the leadership of Luis Muñoz Marín, Puerto Rico officially became a Commonwealth.
-Although the term “Commonwealth” lacks a precise legal definition, in Puerto Rico’s case, it signifies that the Island operates under its own Constitution, elects local officials, governs itself internally, and enjoys sovereignty in areas such as sports and international competitions.
+On July 25, 1952, Puerto Rico was officially established as a Commonwealth under the leadership of Luis Muñoz Marín.
+While the term “Commonwealth” doesn’t have a strict legal meaning, in Puerto Rico’s context it means the island has its own Constitution, elects its own local government, manages its internal affairs, and holds authority in certain areas like sports and international events.

 Honouring the Legacy of Puerto Rico

-The Festival de Santiago Apóstol in Loíza offers a vibrant celebration of Puerto Rico’s Afro-descendant heritage, featuring traditional food, lively dancing, and a colorful parade of “vejigantes.”
-Meanwhile, the Festival Nacional Indígena in Jayuya pays tribute to the Island’s Indigenous roots through ceremonial rituals, traditional attire, and cultural performances.
+The Festival de Santiago Apóstol in Loíza is a lively celebration of Puerto Rico’s Afro-descendant culture, featuring traditional cuisine, energetic dances, and a vibrant parade showcasing “vejigantes.”
+In contrast, the Festival Nacional Indígena in Jayuya honors the island’s Indigenous heritage through ceremonial practices, traditional clothing, and cultural performances.